SS Elbe Archival Collection

 Collision of the SS Elbe with the SS Crathie - 1895

-The collision between these two vessels occurred on January 30th, 1895, in the North Sea.
+The two vessels collided on January 30th, 1895, in the North Sea.
 Enough was said in the public press at the time of the disaster to make any reference to the sad loss of life unnecessary.

-Except for the fact that the SS Elbe was a passenger's vessel and her loss involved a terrible sacrifice of 334 human lives, the disaster differed very little from collisions which occur almost daily in crowded waters.
+Except for the fact that the SS Elbe was a passenger vessel and her loss involved the terrible sacrifice of 334 human lives, the disaster differed very little from collisions that occur almost daily in crowded waters.
 Such an event passed unnoticed by the general public because it is "only a tramp," and a few more unfortunate sea toilers have gone to the bottom.

-The facts may be briefly stated as follows: The Crathie, a steamer of 475 tons trading between Aberdeen and Rotterdam, left the latter port at 11 p.m. on January 29th.
-The night was dark but clear and freezing, wind E.N.E. and strong with a heavy sea which came over the forecastle head.
+The facts may be briefly stated as follows: The Crathie, a 475-ton steamer trading between Aberdeen and Rotterdam, left the latter port at 11 p.m. on January 29th.
+The night was dark but clear and freezing.
+The wind was E.N.E. and strong, with a heavy sea that came over the forecastle head.

 At 5.20 a.m. the following morning, during the mate's watch with the lookout on the lower bridge and while steering N. by W. W. magnetic, all three lights of the North German Lloyd's SS Elbe have sighted two points on the starboard bow three or four miles away.